opensearch-project/opensearch-sdk-java/DESIGN.md

 OpenSearch has its own `extensions.yml` configuration file that matches the extensions' addresses and ports.
 On startup, the `ExtensionsManager` uses the node's `TransportService` to send requests to each extension, with the first request initializing the extension and validating the host and port.

-Immediately following initialization, each extension establishes a connection to OpenSearch on its own transport service, and sends its REST API to OpenSearch.
+Immediately following initialization, each extension establishes a connection to OpenSearch on its own transport service and sends its REST API to OpenSearch.
 The API contains a list of methods and URIs to which the extension will respond.
 These are registered with the `RestController`.

 When OpenSearch receives a registered method and URI, it sends a request to the extension.
-The extension handles the request, using the API to determine which action to execute.
+The extension handles the request, using the API to determine which action to run.

 ### OpenSearch SDK for Java

 Currently, plugins rely on extension points to communicate with OpenSearch.
-These extension points are loaded into the class loader as `Action` objects which implement _`RestHandler`_.
+These extension points are loaded into the class loader as `Action` objects that implement _`RestHandler`_.
 The key part of this loading is each action's `routes()` method, which registers REST methods and URIs.
 Upon receiving a matching request from a user, the registered action handles the request.

 Extensions use a similar registration feature, but extensions do not need or use many of the features of the _`RestHandler`_ interface because they run as separate processes.
 Instead, extension actions must implement the _`ExtensionAction`_ interface.
 This requires the extension developer to implement the `routes()` method to register REST methods (similar to plugins) and the `getExtensionResponse()` method to take action on the corresponding REST calls.

 #### Wire compatibility